 Platforms that will allow you and your team to manage and understand the holders of your NFT or web3 project.

 While Etherscan is the premier platform for blockchain exploration, they’ve introduced many features that can help aid in community management.
 They give you the ability to download transaction history into a CSV, which you could then manually clean and dump into your own dashboards.

 Ah yes — Hodler, I mean Holder.
 This is a powerful community relationship and holder management platform, built specifically to service NFT and web3 projects.
 Using Holder, you can quickly and easily manage your holders through our wallet data platform.
 Alongside this, there are tools to help you communicate and manage your communities in one central place.
 In short, Holder is a web3 CRM.
+Get started for free.

 We’ve broken down four major categories and areas with some of our favorite, and well-known tools to manage your NFT project.
 Not every project will need to use a tool in each category, so we recommend selecting the tools that make sense for your project on an à la carte basis.

 The web3 space is fast-paced.
 There are many additional products that are already built, or being built, and that will continue to challenge the status quo.
 For that reason, we recommend you regularly evaluate the effectiveness of your NFT tools — and come back here if you need to make another decision.

 Want to learn more?
 Check out Holder to see if a web3 CRM is the right fit for your NFT project.